Mason C. Darling: Private life

 In 1848, his daughter Helen married John A. Eastman.
 Darling founded Fond du Lac Lodge 26 Freemasons in 1849, and served as its First Master.
 He resumed the practice of medicine and was a dealer in real estate at Fond du Lac until 1864, when he moved to Chicago, at the same time as the Eastmans.

 He died in Chicago on March 12, 1866, and was interred in Rienzi Cemetery, Fond du Lac.

+A street in Fond du Lac is named Darling Pl. after him.